End-to-End Full-Page Optical Music Recognition for Pianoform Sheet Music: Training Methodology

 \subsection{Synthetic Generator}

-The development of the training strategy requires the implementation of a synthetic music score generator.
-This software is essential for providing a sufficient variety of samples to master the task of transcribing full pages, ensuring robustness and mitigating biases toward specific patterns.
-Despite previous efforts~\citep{Hernandez:SoftwareX:2023, Huang:Arxiv:2018, MartinezSevilla:ICDAR:2023, AlfaroContreras:IJMIR:2023}, there remains a lack of synthetic music generators capable of producing scores suitable for end-to-end \ac{OMR} applications.
-To address this, we designed a synthetic generator.
+The overall training strategy requires the implementation of a synthetic music score generator.
+This tool is essential for providing a sufficient variety of samples and for controlling the difficulty of the task during curriculum learning.
+Despite some previous efforts~\citep{Hernandez:SoftwareX:2023, MartinezSevilla:ICDAR:2023, AlfaroContreras:IJMIR:2023} and \review{ongoing projects~\citep{Mayer:ICDAR:2021}, there remains a lack of synthetic music score generators capable of producing samples suitable for end-to-end \ac{OMR} approaches in Humdrum **kern, particularly in the case of pianoform scores.}

-The generator is initialized with a collection of single-system \krn{} excerpts, which the software automatically parses.
+Our generator is initialized with a collection of single-system \krn{} excerpts, which the generator automatically parses.
 To maintain rhythmic consistency, it categorizes these samples by their beat types.
-Upon request for a score, the algorithm selects a random number of samples and merges them according to \krn{} syntax rules.\footnote{For a comprehensive explanation of the Humdrum **kern syntax, please refer to the official documentation (\url{https://www.humdrum.org/rep/kern/}).} The clefs and key signatures are determined by the first chosen system, and subsequent excerpts are adjusted accordingly.
-Thanks to the \krn{} syntax agnosticism toward these elements, this integration process is seamless.
-The Verovio tool~\citep{Pugin:ISMIR:2014} then renders the generated score, producing the music score page.
-Upon this algorithm, the generator also includes the following features:
+The generation algorithm selects a specified number of systems at random and merges them according to \krn{} syntax rules.
+The clefs and key signatures are determined by the first selected system, with subsequent excerpts adjusted accordingly.
+Thanks to the \krn{} syntax’s agnosticism toward these elements, this integration process is seamless.
+The generated file is then rendered using the Verovio tool~\citep{Pugin:ISMIR:2014}, producing the final music score page.
+In addition to this core algorithm, the generator includes additional features:

 \begin{itemize} \item Random texture placement to simulate real documents.
-The generator picks up a texture from a library of 61 samples.
-To place a texture, the algorithm crops the page size and places the generated music image on it.\footnote{All the texture images are greater than standard A4 pages.} \item Random title and author names generator. \item Varying spacing between staff lines and notes font size. \item Varying inner score padding in the page. \end{itemize}
+The generator selects a texture from a library of 61 samples.
+To place a texture, the algorithm crops the page size and positions the generated music image on it.\footnote{All the texture images are larger than standard A4 pages.} \item Randomly generated title and author names. \item Varying spacing between staff lines and note font sizes. \item Varying inner score padding on the page. \end{itemize}

-Note that this system can be run with any single-system score dataset that is annotated in the Humdrum **kern syntax.
-However, in this case, we apply it to the generation of pianoform music scores.
+Figure \ref{fig:synthetic_samples} shows three music scores generated by this algorithm.
+Note that this system can be run with any single-system score dataset annotated in \krn{}.
+In our case, it is applied to the generation of pianoform music scores.